-A friend of mine, Tom Cheyney, texted me with a challenge – and a needed one.
+After that post first appeared, a friend of mine, Tom Cheyney, texted me with a challenge – and a needed one.
 Tom is one of the leading experts in the field of church revitalization.
 His Renovate Conference is the largest conference with a primary focus on revitalizing established churches.

 Touché!
 Good call, Tom.
 You’re right.
 I agree with you completely.
-I even wrote a post encouraging some who are considering planting to consider church revitalization.

 There are some things I miss about church planting – some of those I even believe we could stand to see in the established church.
-But, there are also many opportunities and advantages to being in the established church, which is one reason I believe God has called me in this season of life into church revitalization.
+But there are also many opportunities and advantages to being in the established church, which is one reason I believe God has called me in this season of life into church revitalization.